strimzi/proposals/081-unregistration-of-KRaft-nodes.md

 ### Wait until the implementation is complete in Apache Kafka

 The main alternative that was considered was to do nothing for the time being and wait until Apache Kafka completes the KRaft implementation.
-Once that would be available, we use implement the node unregistration fully relying on the Apache Kafka Admin API.
+Once that would be available, we implement the node unregistration fully relying on the Apache Kafka Admin API.
 Until then, users will need to _unregister_ the nodes manually.

 However, there is a lot of uncertainty over when will this be implemented in Apache Kafka.